This is the Part 1 of the cycling faux pas series. You can find Part 2 – Make Sure Your Bike is Up to Scratch here.

 12. Socks too Short/Long

-Make sure your socks aren’t too long until above your calf muscles.
+Make sure your cycling socks aren’t too long until above your calf muscles.
 You’re not playing soccer here.
 No compression socks either.

 They can’t be too short either and below your ankle.
 You’re not a triathlete or female tennis player.